FatimaHarrison/Restaurant-Database/README.md

 *Note:* Be sure to user dates from your current date and 30 day after.
 E.g start 2025/10/20 - end 2025/10/28.
 Now, you can create delete, update, and delete data from the HostMenu and ManaMenu along with employeeRecords.
 *Note:* User roles still applies, please login it with the appropriate user.
-Host or Manager Expections still applies to these functions, be sure to input a vaild date format, ID number, and more.
+Host or Manager Expections still applies to these functions , be sure to input the correct formattings.